 This may seem innocent, but condensation in your attic can lead to the growth of black mold and could cause structural damage if left unchecked long enough.

-Proper attic ventilation can combat most condensation problems, whether it be with the installation of attic fans or vents.
+Proper attic insulation and ventilation can combat most condensation problems, whether it be with the installation of attic fans or vents.

 Bad Valley Seals